ThisisRDSharma/Siddu-/README.md

 Immediately suspend access to the Zelle profile.
 Notify the Digital Payments Fraud Team (FIS) about fraudulent activity and any related transactions.
 Ensure compliance with network participation requirements

+This section is not applicable as the model operates on a rule-based framework.
+There are no parameters learned from the data since no model training is performed.
+The decision-making process relies entirely on predefined rules rather than statistical or machine-learning-based optimization.